hashid31/Space-Shooter-Game/README.md

 # Space Shooter Game 🚀

 A fun two-player **space shooter game** built with Python (using Pygame).
 Control spaceships, dodge bullets, and try to eliminate your opponent!

-## Features 🎮If you have any questions, suggestions, or feedback, feel free to reach out
+ ---

+## Features 🎮

 1. Two-player local gameplay (Red vs Yellow)
 2. Real-time bullet collisions
 3. Health system for both players
 4. Sound effects for bullet fire and hits
-5. Custom spaceship and space-themed background
+5. Custom spaceship and space-themed backgroundIf you have any questions, suggestions, or feedback, feel free to reach out

+ ---

 ## Setup Instructions

 ### 1. Clone the Repository